Qadeer1813/Data-Science-and-Machine-Learning-KNN/README.md

    ![image](https://github.com/user-attachments/assets/33a72fbd-431f-4c4e-8032-e67a479714df)

 # Algorithims:
 K Neartes Neighbour: This is a supervised machine learning algorithm which uses proximity to make classifications or predictions about the grouping of data point.
-In this projected the classifcation of cars based multple factors.
+In this project the classifcation of cars based multple factors was done.

 # Online Sources:
 1. Mmdatainfo.
 (2020, April 21).
 K-Nearest Neighbors.
 Kaggle. https://www.kaggle.com/code/mmdatainfo/k-nearest-neighbors